-I study how collusion-induced competition affected innovation.
+I study how cartels (and their suppression of price competition) is associated with firm innovation.
 This study is distinct from existing ones in the following ways.
-First, I collect all known collusion cases and colluding firms in the US and study their average effects, while carefully considering heterogeneous effects and the underlying mechanisms.
-Second, I exploit both formation and breakup events to doubly ensure that the findings indeed come from competition effects.
-Third, the focus of this study is not limited to prices (which have been the main focus of the cartel study).
-I highlight a wide range of innovation outcomes.
+First, I collect all known collusion cases and colluding firms in the United States and study their average effects, while carefully considering heterogeneous effects and the underlying mechanisms.
+Second, I leverage both formation and breakup events, which helps ensure that the findings are driven by factors related to collusion, not by idiosyncratic factors.
+Third, the focus of this study is not limited to prices, which have been the main focus of existing studies on cartels).
+I shed light on a wide range of innovation outcomes.

 Figure B-1.
-Collusion Criminal Fines for Firms and Individuals, 1975-2016
+Criminal Fines for Collusion Among Firms and Individuals, 1975-2016

 Notes.
 This figure tracks the trend in antitrust punishment for collusion in the United States from 1975 through 2016.
 Blue and brown bars represent the total amount of criminal fines (in million dollars) for firms and their managers, respectively, in each year of collusion breakup.
-Price levels are adjusted using the CPI-U index, which is provided by the Bureau of Labor and Statistics (BLS), 1982-1984=100, and seasonally adjusted.
+Price levels are adjusted using the CPI-U index, which is provided by the Bureau of Labor and Statistics (BLS), 1982-1984=100, and is seasonally adjusted.
 Collusion cases in the finance sectors (e.g., real estate brokerage, mortgage rate, interest rate) are excluded.
 Note that the antitrust punishment for collusion is right-censored.
 In other words, more cases of collusion breakup and subsequent punishment may have occurred in 2016 but have not yet been indicted due to ongoing closed investigations.
 Sources: The author's own data collection from the antitrust case filings of the Antitrust Division of the US Department of Justice (DOJ) and the Trade Regulation Reporter by Wolters Kluwer's VitalLaw.